MsRose123/Predictive-Modelling-using-Supervised-Machine-Learning/README.md

-# Predicting Breast Cancer Progression using Multi-Omic and Clinical Data using Machine Learning Approach
+# Predicting Breast Cancer Progression based on Multi-Omic and Clinical Data using Machine Learning Approach

 The research aims to predict the progression of breast cancer using clinical information and multi-omic data.
 To compare different Machine Learning models built on combinations of different omics and clinical features (8 models built and trained on 5 ML approaches, KNN, SVM, Random Forest, naïve bayes, Logistic Regression, and Elastic Net algorithms).